Breast Reconstruction

 About Dr. Wright

-As a board-certified plastic surgeon and Arkansas native, Dr. Eric Wright is dedicated to helping Little Rock women and men look and feel their best with both reconstructive and cosmetic plastic surgery options.
+An Arkansas native, board-certified plastic surgeon Dr. Eric Wright has spent over a decade helping Little Rock women and men look and feel their best with both reconstructive and plastic surgery options.

 Meet Dr. Wright Logos for UAMS, Stanford Residency, Harvard Medical School, MGH, The American Board of Plastic Surgery, Inc., The Aesthetic Society, and the American Society of Plastic Surgeons